-This medal is awarded to people who have lived with diabetes for sixty years.
+This medal is awarded to people who have lived with diabetes for 60 years.
 Dr Robert Lawrence co-founded the Diabetic Association, now known as Diabetes UK, with H.G.
 Wells in 1934.

 The John Macleod medal

-This medal is awarded to people who have lived with diabetes for seventy years.
+This medal is awarded to people who have lived with diabetes for 70 years.
 John Macleod was awarded half of the Nobel Prize for the discovery of insulin.
-Diabetes UK’s Central Offices are named in honour of Macleod’s great work and dedication to diabetes.

 To obtain one of these medals, please send a letter of confirmation from the patient’s GP or any healthcare professional confirming their diabetes status.
 We’ll also need:

 - The recipient's name, address and date of birth Year of diabetes diagnosis